Kjetil Rekdal: Aalesund

-He joined forces with Norwegian top flight outfit Aalesund in 2008 after moving back to Norway.
-Joining the club mid-season, he found Aalesund lying in a relegation spot, but managed to get a relegation play-off spot, where Aalesund beat challengers Sogndal 7–2 on aggregate, thereby securing a new season in the Tippeligaen.
+He joined forces with Norwegian top-flight outfit Aalesund in 2008 after moving back to Norway.
+Joining the club mid-season, he found Aalesund lying in a relegation spot but managed to get a relegation play-off spot, where Aalesund beat challengers Sogndal 7–2 on aggregate, thereby securing a new season in the Tippeligaen.
 In 2009, he led Aalesund to the club's first victory in the Norwegian Cup, where they beat arch rivals Molde 3–2 after a penalty shootout in the final.
 In 2010, he led the club to the fourth place in Tippeligaen, the club's best result ever.
-In 2011, he received wide praise when his club came close to the historic feat of qualifying for the 2011–12 UEFA Europa League, losing the last play-off game to the Dutch side AZ Alkmaar, having won the first leg 2–1.
-The same year he again led Aalesund to win the Norwegian Cup Final, thereby securing a UEFA Europa League qualification spot for the third consecutive year.
+In 2011, he received wide praise when his club came close to the historic feat of qualifying for the 2011–12 UEFA Europa League, losing the last playoff game to the Dutch side AZ Alkmaar, having won the first leg 2–1.
+The same year, he again led Aalesund to win the Norwegian Cup Final, thereby securing a UEFA Europa League qualification spot for the third consecutive year.
 His contract with Aalesund was terminated on 26 November 2012.

 After he won his second Norwegian Cup with Aalesund in three years, he was once again said to take over as national team coach after Drillo.

 On 26 November 2012, the board of directors of Aalesund announced the termination of Rekdal's contract.
-The board stressed that it was not due to the season results, but rather as a result of a general review.
-Analysts noted that the sacking was likely a result of a power struggle within the club between Rekdal, the sports director and the chairman of the board.
+The board stressed that it was not due to the season results but rather as a result of a general review.
+Analysts noted that the sacking was likely a result of a power struggle within the club between Rekdal, the sports director, and the chairman of the board.

 Return to Vålerenga

-Rekdal started his second tenure for Vålerenga, when he was appointed as head coach on 8 January 2013.
+Rekdal started his second tenure for Vålerenga when he was appointed as head coach on 8 January 2013.

-On 13 July 2016, it was announced he would end his tenure as head coach of Valerenga after the 2016 season and will move into the position as sporting director to make way for Ronny Deila whom will take over as head coach.
+On 13 July 2016, it was announced he would end his tenure as head coach of Valerenga after the 2016 season and will move into the position as sporting director to make way for Ronny Deila, who will take over as head coach.

 Start

 Rekdal was appointed as head coach on 1 June 2018 after former head coach Mark Dempsey was sacked on 18 May 2018.
 Rekdal signed a two-year contract with Start.

-Rekdal took over the team, after 12 games of the season had been played; during his spell, only six teams gathered more points, yet the team was relegated [at the end of that season].
+Rekdal took over the team after 12 games of the season had been played; during his spell, only six teams gathered more points, yet the team was relegated [at the end of that season].

 That job ended; In an interview in 2020, he said that frequent visits to [places for betting/gambling or] one or more casinos, was not well-received by [his previous employer] Start.